We are currently accepting applications for our 10 JANUARY 2021 class. Click the APPLY NOW button or contact us to accept the Challenge!

 The Appalachian Challenge Academy was opened in the summer of 2012 to its first class of cadets.
 The program has demonstrated great success with youth from all over the Commonwealth of Kentucky.
 The Appalachian Challenge Academy was opened in Harlan County in Southeastern Kentucky as a focal point to better assist the surrounding counties with its specific approach to success.
 As of 2018 the Academy has produced over 1000 graduates and continues offering classes to those who choose to accept the ChalleNGe.

-The mission of the Appalachian Challenge Academy is to intervene in and reclaim the lives of 16-18 year old high school dropouts, producing program graduates with the values, life skills, education, and self-discipline necessary to succeed as productive citizens.
+The mission of the Appalachian Challenge Academy is to intervene in and reclaim the lives of 16-18 year olds by producing program graduates with the values, life skills, education, and self-discipline necessary to succeed as productive citizens.

 Overall, the National Guard youth Challenge Program is a program of opportunity.
 An opportunity for a second chance.
 An opportunity for success.
 An opportunity to progress through a program unlike any in existence.
 This program is tailored to youth that simply need some guidance and an encouraging push in the right direction.